Comparing the influence of Atlantic Multidecadal Variability and spring soil moisture on European summer heat waves: Introduction

-In addition, decadal variability of the sea surface temperature of the North Atlantic ocean has proven to influence the duration of heat waves in Europe \cite{sutton_atlantic_2012,qasmi_teleconnection_2017,qasmi_modulation_2021} and to play a role on the occurrence of other extremes, such as droughts and precipitations in other parts of the globe \cite{sutton_atlantic_2005,ruprich-robert_assessing_2017,ruprich-robert_impacts_2018}.
-This internally-driven low-frequency variation is known in the literature as the Atlantic Multidecadal Variability (AMV).
-Based on GCM studies, the Atlantic Meridional Overturning Circulation (AMOC) has been identified as a driver for the AMV \cite{knight_signature_2005,yeager_recent_2017,cassou_decadal_2018}.
-On the atmospheric side, recent studies underlined how persistent North Atlantic Oscillation (NAO), considered to be the predominant mode of variability in the atmosphere in the Atlantic sector \cite{hurrell_north_2010}, could influence the thermohaline circulation and thus the AMV \cite{delworth_north_2016}.
+Sea surface temperature (SST) anomalies are another slow driver of heat waves, acting on different timescales.
+At the seasonal timescale, SST anomalies in the North Atlantic can favor heat waves through their influence on large-scale atmospheric modes like the NAO \cite{feudale2011, duchez2016, wulff2017, beobide-arsuaga2023a}.
+At the multidecadal timescale, SST anomalies are modulated by an internally-driven low-frequency mode of variability known as the Atlantic Multidecadal Variability (AMV).
+The AMV has been shown to influence the duration of heat waves in Europe \cite{sutton_atlantic_2012, qasmi_teleconnection_2017, qasmi_modulation_2021} and to play a role in the occurrence of other extremes, such as droughts and precipitations, in other parts of the globe \cite{sutton_atlantic_2005, ruprich-robert_assessing_2017, ruprich-robert_impacts_2018}.

-Our study aims at establishing which slow driver between the soil moisture and the AMV has the strongest influence on the occurrence and intensity of heat waves in Europe.
-Both typical heat waves and extreme ones, in term of probability, are analysed.

-Indeed, previous studies \cite{qasmi_teleconnection_2017, qasmi_modulation_2021} focused on common European heat waves, occurring every one or two years.
+While previous work has examined the influence of each driver separately, estimating the relative influence of each driver remains an open question.
+In this paper, we chose to compare the influence of two of these main drivers, namely spring soil moisture and the AMV, on the duration and intensity of European summer heat waves.

+A second question concerns the rarity of the events studied.
+Heat waves studied in previous work on the AMV \cite{ruprich-robert_impacts_2018, qasmi_modulation_2021} actually occur every one or two years.
+Therefore, they are not such rare events.
 However, the most harmful events are the largest and rarest ones \cite{robine_death_2008}.
-This calls for new methodologies for studying this sort of events.
-In this paper, we propose a new tool, \textit{return time maps}, to study the influence of the AMV and spring soil moisture on extreme European summer heat waves.
+This calls for focusing on rarer, more extreme events.
+In this paper, we propose a new tool, \textit{return time maps}, to study the influence of the AMV and spring soil moisture on rare European summer heat waves with return times of a few decades.

 We use two definitions of heat waves, which are complementary.
 The first one measures the number of heat wave days per year, based on the exceedance of two temperature thresholds \cite{lau_model_2012,qasmi_modulation_2021}.
-However, it does not give any information on the intensity of the events.
-Thus we employ a second, complementary, definition where we fix the duration of the events studied and measure their intensity, characterized by the mean temperature anomaly during the event.
+In the second definition, we fix the duration of the events studied and measure their intensity, characterized by the mean temperature anomaly during the event.